xwu/NumericAnnex/README.md

 ## Features

+- The exponentiation operator `**` and the assignment operator `**=`.
-- `BinaryInteger` exponentiation, square root, cube root, greatest common divisor, and least common multiple functions.
+- Extension methods for `BinaryInteger` exponentiation, square root, cube root, greatest common divisor, and least common multiple.
+- `Math`, a protocol for signed numeric types that support elementary functions.
+- `Real`, a protocol for floating-point types that support elementary functions and a selection of special functions.
+- `PRNG`, a protocol for pseudo-random number generators.
+- `Rational`, a value type to represent rational values which supports division by zero.
 - `Complex`, a value type to represent complex values in Cartesian form.
-- `Rational`, a value type to represent rational values, which supports division by zero.
 - `Random` and `Random.Xoroshiro`, two reference types implementing efficient pseudo-random number generators.
-- `Math`, a protocol for types providing square root, cube root, and elementary transcendental functions.
-- `Real`, a protocol for floating-point types providing a selection of special functions.
-- `PRNG`, a protocol for pseudo-random number generators.

 > Note: This project is in the early stages of development and is not
 > production-ready at this time.